 Access: There is a pulloff on Graham Road in Prescott just off of Highway 30.
-You can cross the highway with great care from there (accidents are common here).
-Getting up to Old Columbia River Highway can be very difficult, with both marshy ground and lots of brush in the way, and the old highway can be hard to find.
-If you do find it, proceed north until you reach the falls.
+From there cross the highway with care (accidents are common in this area).
+Getting up to Old Columbia River Highway can be difficult, with both marshy ground and lots of brush in the way, and the old highway can be hard to find.
+The best way is to work your way northwest keeping the marsh/brush on your right and the steepest slope on your left.
+Once you find the long-abandoned highway, proceed north until you reach the falls.

 Property status: City of Prescott